Serif-7/Serif-7.github.io/content/posts/how_to_torrent.md

 * https://thepiratebay.org/index.html
 * https://github.com/ngosang/trackerslist?tab=readme-ov-file (big list)

 NOTE: I strongly recommend you install ad blockers before using these sites, and also use your own judgement.
-Movie files tend to be .mkv or .mp4, and these are, in my experience, very safe.
+Movie files tend to be .`mkv`or `.mp4`, and these are, in my experience, very safe.
 You aren't going to get a virus because of these.
-Same for .mp3, .flac, .opus (music) or .epub, .mobi, .azw3 (books).
-On the other hand, I would recommend not downloading .pdf and ESPECIALLY not .exe or .dmg files, as those are software.
+Same for `.mp3`, `.flac`, `.opus` (music) or `.epub`, `.mobi`, `.azw3` (books).
+On the other hand, I would recommend not downloading `.pdf` and ESPECIALLY not `.exe` or `.dmg` files, as those are software.
 Do not trust torrented software, ever, as it can easily contain malware.